 Braces can be used to correct many common complaints you may have about the appearance of your smile, such as crooked teeth, crowded teeth, gapped teeth, and many common bite problems as well.
 Poorly aligned teeth may make you self-conscious about your smile, but they are also hard to clean and may contribute to gum disease.
 If you are looking for a reliable method for getting the straighter, healthier smile you desire, braces can help.

 Braces are one of the first cosmetic dentistry procedures ever employed, and it has the ability to transform your smile.
-You can eliminate many of the most common cosmetic complaints about smiles using braces, including:
+You can eliminate many of the most common cosmetic complaints about smiles using them, including:

 - Crooked or tipped teeth